xxoolm/LuaNode/README.md

 }
 ```

+`Note: There is a task to receive uart input.
+You'd better alloc more than 512k memory for this task,
+since the lua command handler will be called in this task, more memory is required for lua handler.`

 * `luaapp`: A lua sample.

 * `wifikiller`: An wifi sample.
 Set baud rate to 115200pbs, using UART0.
 It will disconnect WiFi connection.